Nahuelluca20/treefy/README.md

 ## Styling

 This template comes with [Tailwind CSS](https://tailwindcss.com/) already configured for a simple default starting experience.
 You can use whatever css framework you prefer.
 See the [Vite docs on css](https://vitejs.dev/guide/features.html#css) for more information.

+## About the Project

+This project is a note-taking application that allows users to create, view, edit, and delete notes.
+It uses Remix as the main framework and is deployed on Cloudflare Pages.

+### Key Features

+- User authentication
+- Note creation and editing with a rich text editor
+- Note viewing in list and detail views
+- Error handling, including a custom page for not found notes
+- Responsive design using Tailwind CSS

+### Project Structure

+- `app/`: Contains the main application logic
+  - `components/`: Reusable components
+  - `models/`: Data access logic
+  - `routes/`: Application routes
+  - `types/`: TypeScript type definitions
+- `public/`: Static files
+- `styles/`: Global styles and Tailwind configuration

+### Technologies Used

+- Remix
+- React
+- TypeScript
+- Tailwind CSS
+- Cloudflare Pages